mphowardlab/essential-math/calculus/integration-partial-fractions.md

 \frac{3x+11}{x^2-x-6} =\frac{3x+11}{(x-3)(x+2)} = \frac{A_1}{x-3} + \frac{A_2}{x+2}
 \end{equation}

+ First, cross multiply to eliminate the common denominator.

 \begin{align}
 3x+11 &= A_1(x+2) + A_2(x-3) \\
 &= (A_1 + A_2)x + (2A_1 - 3A_2) \\
 \end{align}

+Next, group like powers of $x$ together.

 \begin{align}
  A_1  + A_2 &= 3 \\
  2A_1 - 3A_2 &= 11
 \end{align}

+Solve using matrix technique.
+Form the augemented matrix then perform Gauss-Jordan Elimination.

 \begin{bmatrix} 1 & 1 & 3\\ 2 & -3 & 11 \end{bmatrix} \to \begin{bmatrix} 1 & 1 & 3\\ 0 & -5 & 5 \end{bmatrix} \to \begin{bmatrix} 1 & 1 & 3\\ 0 & 1 & -1 \end{bmatrix} \to \begin{bmatrix} 1 & 0 & 4\\ 0 & 1 & -1 \end{bmatrix}

 \begin{align}
 A_1=4  A_2=-1
 \end{align}

+Once you have coefficients, you can integrate.

 \begin{align}
 y&=\int\left( \frac{4}{x-3}-\frac{1}{x+2} \right)dx \\